Skip to main content

 • You will learn about the British and American legal systems as well as comparative and international law subjects, through a combination of class work, guest lectures by distinguished British academics and policy makers, and field trips in Oxford and London.
 These are designed to broaden and deepen students’ understanding of Britain’s history, culture, and legal system.

-• With up to 6 credits earned in this summer program, you will be able to reduce your course load in the second and third year, freeing up more time for you to focus on an externship, job search, or bar exam preparation upon return to the U.S., or simply to have extra time to relax!
+• With up to 4 credits earned in this summer program, you will be able to reduce your course load in the second and third year, freeing up more time for you to focus on an externship, job search, or bar exam preparation upon return to the U.S., or simply to have extra time to relax!

 • The program provides room and board during your entire program, making it a hassle-free experience for you to focus solely on studying and exploring England and Europe at the same time!
-You will be living in the historic setting of Oxford's Brasenose College, where your daily activities, including lectures, dining, social activities and more will take place.
+You will be living in the historic setting of St. Hilda's College, where your daily activities, including lectures, dining, social activities and more will take place.
 You will not only benefit from the convenience of having all activities in one place, but also enjoy the tranquility of Oxford without having to worry about your daily needs.

 • You will be able to expand your networks with globally minded law students and practitioners, and open up yourselves to a new worldview and new people.